kosamari/kosamari.com/README.md

 kosamari.com
 ========
-Website build in Node.js express framework and backbone.js.
+Website build in Node.js express framework.
 Use Gulp as build tool.